Find a spider by...

 |

-An unusual feature of this species is the highly arched head region on which its 8 eyes are located.
+An unusual feature of the species presented on this page is the highly arched head region on which the eyes are located, most other oxyopids having only a gentle

 Spider(s) with a very similar appearance: None.